averemee-si/oracdc/doc/KAFKA-CONNECT.md

 `a2.print.all.online.scn.ranges` - If set to true **oracdc** prints detailed information about SCN ranges when working with the online log every time interval specified by the `a2.scn.query.interval.ms` parameter.
 If set to false **oracdc** prints information about current online redo only when **SEQUENCE#** is changed.
 Default - true.

+`a2.log.miner.reconnect.ms` - The time interval in milliseconds after which a reconnection to LogMiner occurs, including the re-creation of the Oracle connection.
+Unix/Linux only, on Windows **oracdc** creates new LogMiner session and re-creation of database connection every time DBMS_LOGMNR.START_LOGMNR is called.
+Default - [Long.MAX_VALUE](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/lang/Long.html#MAX_VALUE)

 #### solutions.a2.cdc.oracle.OraCdcLogMinerConnector physical standby connection parameters

 `a2.standby.activate` - activate running LogMiner at physical standby database.
 Default - _false_